Help us improve your experience.

 As described in Paragon Automation System Requirements, you can install Paragon Automation as a single node or a multinode deployment.
 The node installation prerequisites are the same for both multinode and single-node deployments, except for storage requirements.

 1. Configure Raw Disk Storage—The cluster nodes must have raw storage block devices with unpartitioned disks or unformatted disk partitions attached.
-The nodes can also be partitioned such that a portion of the disk space available is used for the root partition and other file systems.
-The remaining space must be unformatted with no file systems and reserved for Ceph to use.
+You can also partition the nodes such that the root partition and other file systems can use a portion of the disk space available.
+You must leave the remaining space unformatted, with no file systems, and reserve it for Ceph to use.
 For more information, see Disk Requirements.

 Note: